2mkat/introduction-to-computer-security/assignments.md

 # Assignments

 ## Part 1: Basics
 1. Develop an attack tree describing ways to realize a chosen computer security threat.
+You may use [draw.io](https://michenriksen.com/blog/drawio-for-threat-modeling/).
 2. Develop a DFD describing a trivial web application.
-"Microsoft Threat Modeling Tool" should be used.
+You may use [draw.io](https://michenriksen.com/blog/drawio-for-threat-modeling/) .
 3. Calculate scores for 3 popular and known vulnerabilities within [DREAD](https://msdn.microsoft.com/en-us/library/aa302419.aspx) and [CVSSv3](https://www.first.org/cvss/calculator/3.0) models.
 4. Analyze the code snippets below and find weaknesses and vulnerabilities.